When you think about your retirement, you might picture yourself on a beach or driving cross-country in an RV, with no

 So you’ve squirreled away a nice chunk of money and you’re ready to hang up your work cap, then hit the beach or climb into the driver’s seat of that RV.
 Can you dip into that IRA account right away?
 It depends.

-You can start taking out money from a traditional IRA once you’re 59½-years-old.
-When you make a withdrawal, you’ll just have to pay income tax on it.
+You can start taking out money from a Traditional IRA once you’re 59½ years old.
+When you make a withdrawal, you’ll have to pay income tax on it.
 Of course, you could take funds out earlier – but you’ll likely get hit with a tax bill plus a 10% penalty.
 There are also rules about making required minimum distributions every year once you’re 72 (for more details, see IRS Topic: Required Minimum Distrbutions).

 Fun fact: This type of retirement account was named after former Senator William V. Roth, Jr., from Delaware.
 And the name isn’t the only difference.
 Here’s how Roth IRAs compare: